-'''

 #ifdef TEST_EQUALS_ZERO

-#define TEST 0

 #else

-'''

-'''

-#define TEST 1

 #endif

-int foo()

-{

-return TEST;

-}

 Compiling with "armcc -c foo.c" will define TEST to be 1 (the default).

 Compiling with "armcc -c -DTEST_EQUALS_ZERO foo.c" will define TEST to be 0.

-49: duplicate macro parameter name

-50: "##" may not be first in a macro definition

-51: "##" may not be last in a macro definition

-52: expected a macro parameter name

-53: expected a ":"

-54: too few arguments in macro invocation

-55: too many arguments in macro invocation

-56: operand of sizeof may not be a function

-57: this operator is not allowed in a constant expression

-58: this operator is not allowed in a preprocessing expression
+- 49: duplicate macro parameter name - 50: "##" may not be first in a macro definition - 51: "##" may not be last in a macro definition - 52: expected a macro parameter name - 53: expected a ":" - 54: too few arguments in macro invocation - 55: too many arguments in macro invocation - 56: operand of size of may not be a function - 57: this operator is not allowed in a constant expression - 58: this operator is not allowed in a preprocessing expression

+'''

 59: function call is not allowed in a constant expression

 60: this operator is not allowed in an integral constant expression

 61: integer operation result is out of range

 62: shift count is negative

 63: shift count is too large

 64: declaration does not declare anything

 For example:

-int;
+int:

 65: expected a ";"

-'''

-66: enumeration value is out of "int" range This diagnostic message will be generated by the compiler when an enum constant is outside the range of a signed int.
+66: enumeration value is out of "int" range

+This diagnostic message will be generated by the compiler when an enum constant is outside the range of a signed int.

 For example:

-'''

 typedef enum

-{

 Bit31 = 0x80000000

 } Bits;

-'''

-When compiled in C mode by RVCT 2.2 this will generate the above message as a warning.
-Note that the compilers behaviour has changed between past versions and also when using "-- enum_is_int" and "--strict" switches:
+When compiled in C mode by RVCT 3.x this will generate the above message as a warning.
+Note that the compilers

+behaviour has changed between past versions and also when using "--enum_is_int" and "--strict" switches:

 C Mode:

-- By default RVCT 2.1 will treat all constants larger than INT_MAX as signed, without any error or warning.
-RVCT 2.2 and 2.2SP1 will promote the constants to unsigned, however this will produce the warning. - With "--enum_is_int", RVCT 2.1 will again treat the constant as signed and give no message.
-RVCT 2.2 will treat it as signed but will give a warning.
-In RVCT 2.2SP1 the warning will still be produced but the constant will be promoted to unsigned. - For RVCT 2.1, 2.2 and 2.2SP1 the switch "--strict" will always produce this message as an error.
+By default RVCT 2.1 will treat all constants larger than INT_MAX as signed, without any error or warning.
+RVCT

+2.2 and later will promote the constants to unsigned, however this will produce the warning.

+With "--enum_is_int", RVCT 2.1 will again treat the constant as signed and give no message.
+RVCT 2.2 will treat it

+as signed but will give a warning.
+In RVCT 2.2SP1 and later the warning will still be produced but the constant will be

+promoted to unsigned.

+For RVCT 2.1, 2.2, 2.2SP1 and later the switch "--strict" will always produce this message as an error.

 C++ Mode:

-- By default the out-of-range constants are promoted to unsigned without a warning and also when "--strict" is used. - With "--enum_is_int", RVCT 2.1 will treat the constant as signed without any message unless "--strict" is also supplied in which case the message becomes an error.
-For RVCT 2.2 with "--enum_is_int" the constant will be treated as signed, however a warning will be generated, even without "--strict".
-In RVCT 2.2SP1 the constants will be promoted to unsigned without a warning or an error, even if --strict is specified.
+By default the out-of-range constants are promoted to unsigned without a warning and also when "--strict" is used.

+With "--enum_is_int", RVCT 2.1 will treat the constant as signed without any message unless "--strict" is also

+supplied in which case the message becomes an error.
+For RVCT 2.2 with "--enum_is_int" the constant will be treated

+as signed, however a warning will be generated, even without "--strict".
+In RVCT 2.2SP1 and later the constants will

+be promoted to unsigned without a warning or an error, even if --strict is specified.

 As a work around for cases where the message is an error use the following code example:

-'''

 typedef enum

-{

-Bit31 = (int)0x80000000
+Bit31 = (int)0x800000000

 } Bits;

-'''

 An overflow no longer occurs, and so no error is reported.
-Note, however, that the value of Bit31 is now negative because it is a signed int.
+Note, however, that the value of Bit31 is now negative

+because it is a signed int.

-See RVCT 2.2 Compilers and Libraries Guide, section 3.3.4, "Structures, unions, enumerations, and bitfields" for more information.
+See RVCT 3.1 Compiler Reference Guide, section 5.1.4, "Structures, unions, enumerations, and bitfields" for more

-'''
+information.

 67: expected a "}"

-'''

-68: integer conversion resulted in a change of sign The constant is too large to be represented in a signed long, and therefore has been given unsigned type.
+68: integer conversion resulted in a change of sign

+The constant is too large to be represented in a signed long, and therefore has been given unsigned type.
 Example:

-'''

 long l = 2147483648;

-gives:

-Warning: #68-D: integer conversion resulted in a change of sign

 69: integer conversion resulted in truncation

 70: incomplete type is not allowed

+Example:

+typedef struct {

 '''

-By not declaring a size for the array in the structure, the compiler will not be able to allocate a size of the structure.

-71: operand of sizeof may not be a bit field
+unsigned char size;